-Your new device might start on a breadboard or a development board, but you’ll eventually need to produce some prototypes for functional testing and field testing.
+Your new device might start on a breadboard or development board, but you will eventually need to produce some prototypes for functional testing and field testing.

 Virtual prototyping methods can be used to examine prototype functionality without starting a prototyping fabrication run.

 This methodology requires simulation tools, which are used to evaluate circuit functionality before prototyping.

 You can use virtual prototyping to evaluate a device like this before your first prototyping run

 New electronics are sometimes developed on top of an evaluation board, development board, or, for lower speed/frequency devices, by using through-hole components on a breadboard.
 For simpler designs, such as the breadboard arrangement shown above, you won’t need multiple prototyping runs.
 The design can be laid out in nearly any way you like and it will probably work as it did on a breadboard.
 For more complex designs that run at a higher speed/frequency, the design most likely needs multiple prototyping runs to ensure that the signal integrity, power integrity, and functionality match your specifications.

 Virtual prototyping methodology is important to ensure your design operates as you intend.
 Just as you can use simulation tools to help check specific circuits and design choices, you can use simulation tools in your schematic editor to check your overall system functionality after your circuit design is finished.
 Here is what you should examine in your circuit with circuit design tools as part of a virtual prototyping methodology.

 The idea behind virtual prototyping is simple: use design software to model a system’s functionality during and after finishing a new design.
 The goal is to simulate and visualize the system’s behavior in real-world conditions.
 Ideally, you can identify functionality problems and correct them through an iterative process.
 These corrections might involve choosing different components, adjusting component values, or changing large portions of a circuit.